OData Connector - Appendix

 Microsoft Visual Studio 2010

-For technical reasons, it is not currently possible to run the portal server and OData services on the same TCP port.
-Therefore, a port other than the standard HTTP port 80 (or 443 for SSL connections) must be selected for Intrexx OData services if the portal is to be accessible under this port.
-However, a reverse proxy can be used to run the portal server as well as OData services on the same port.
-This method uses a forward-facing web server that receives user requests and uses a set of rules to forward the requests to the corresponding back-end system.
-Various free and commercial reverse proxy solutions are available.
-The following section describes a sample implementation using the free Nginx web server.
-The example assumes that both Nginx and the Intrexx portal server are running on the same physical server, and that the portal is available on port 8080 and the OData services are available on port 9090.
-You can obtain the current Nginx version at https://nginx.org.
-After extracting the downloaded file, the configuration file ""nginx.conf"" is located in the child folder ""/conf"".
-Replace the file with the following sample configuration (you can find a copy of the file in the Intrexx installation directory \adapter\odata\nginx).
+For technical reasons, it is currently not possible to run both the portal server and OData services on the same TCP port.
+Therefore, for Intrexx OData services, you must select a port other than the default HTTP port 80 (or 443 for SSL connections) if you want the portal to be accessible via that port.
+To run both the portal server and OData services on a single port, it makes sense to use a reverse proxy.
+This is an upstream web server that receives user requests and forwards them to the appropriate backend system based on a set of rules.
+There are various open-source and commercial reverse proxy solutions.
+As an example, the following describes an implementation using the open-source, free web server Nginx.
+It is assumed that both Nginx and the Intrexx portal server are installed on the same physical server, and that the portal is accessible on port 8080 and the OData services on port 9090.
+You can download the latest version of Nginx at https://nginx.org.
+After extracting the download file, the nginx.conf configuration file is located in the /conf subfolder.
+Replace these with the following sample configuration (a copy of the file is located in the installation directory adapter/odata/nginx).

 #user nobody;